Dr Carl Hunter

 Ireland, Germany, Austria, Central Europe and Russia).
 In 2014, he took responsibility as President Building & Industrial Systems

-lead Field, Safety and Quality in Otis EMEA and in his final position with the company operated as Vice President Service Operations
+Field, Safety and Quality in Otis EMEA and in his final position with the company operated as Vice President Service Operations for

 Ian was CEO of DFS, where he brought a fresh approach to the furniture store changing its image and direction with the resultant